master131/iFakeLocation/README.md

 https://github.com/haikieu/xcode-developer-disk-image-all-platforms/tree/master/DiskImages/iPhoneOS.platform/DeviceSupport

 ## How to use:

+**If you are on iOS 16 or newer, make sure that you have enabled Developer Mode on your iDevice first under Settings > Privacy & Security.**

 * Connect your iDevice to your computer.
 Click the "Refresh" button and select your iDevice from the list.

 * Enter the desired location (ie. Sydney NSW) in the box and hit "Search" (try to be